 When you break a fall with your outstretched arms, the shock to your arms can knock a bone out of place, resulting in a painful, dislocated elbow.
 It’s also possible to fracture one of the bones that make up the elbow playing a contact sport, or in an accident.
 Some people believe that it can’t be a fracture if they can move their elbow after such trauma, but this is not necessarily true.
 If you have elbow injuries that hurt when you move your elbow, you need medical attention.
-Elbow surgery or other care by an elbow care specialist in Orlando may be called for.
+Elbow surgery or other care by an elbow care specialist (surgeon or chiropractor)in Orlando may be called for.

 Torn muscle around an elbow (a strain), or torn ligaments (a sprain) can require the attention of a doctor, as well.

 Wear-and-tear injuries of the elbow are exceedingly common.
 Moving repetitively in a particular way, day in and day out, say, to swing a racquet, or to lift boxes at work, can cause different kinds of elbow injuries.
 With bursitis, you inflame the bursae, the cushioning sacs of fluid, around the elbow.
 You may even experience pain that comes from cubital tunnel syndrome -- which is when the radial or ulnar nerves passing along your elbow, become compressed.
 Elbow pain tends to require timely care at an orthopaedic center near you.